Instantly find reliable vendors in your area. Learn more

 Of course, there’s a lot to consider before deciding to build an internal maintenance team.
 For example, if there’s not enough work for the employees during the slow season, layoffs may be necessary or you’ll risk paying the crew more than what they bring in.
 There’s also the task and cost of hiring and training new employees, be it to staff the crew at the start, or to staff it with temporary employees ahead of the busy season.
 Overall, as a general rule, external technicians should only be used as a tool of last resort, given their generally higher cost on a per job basis.

 We‘ve found the largest constraint on a maintenance operations’ capacity is oftentimes the maintenance process itself.
-In other words, if your process isn’t streamlined, it’s limiting your crew’s ability and efficiency, and ultimately costing your business money.
+In other words, if your process isn’t streamlined, it’s limiting your crew’s ability and efficiency, and ultimately affecting your bottom line.

 Here are some tips on how to optimize your operation, according to our data: